 Leopold Gottlieb’s parents were storekeepers and encouraged their son to become an artist.
 They hoped that he would follow in the footsteps of his elder brother, Mauricy Gottlieb, who was a painter and had died at the age of only twentythree.
 Between 1896 and 1902, Leopold Gottlieb studied painting at the School of Fine Arts in Krakow with Jacek Malczewski.
 At the end of his course, he was awarded the painting first prize as well as a scholarship to go abroad.
 In 1903, Gottlieb went to Munich and continued his studies with A. Azbe.
 At the same time, he painted portraits in order to earn his living.

-In 1906, he leaves for a year to teach painting at the Academy of Fine Arts of Bezadel in Jerusalem.
-Back in Paris, he marries a young scholar doctor fond of Jewish culture and participates in the artistic life of Montparnasse.
-Gottlieb bonds with Pascin, Diego Rivera, André Salmon, Mela Muter and Elie Nadelman.
-Famous for his portraits, he has his friends sit for him and receives portrait orders notably from Doctor Gustave Bohn and Henri Bergson.
-Regularly, he goes back to Poland where he participates in Formist groups and in the Rhythm movement.
+In 1905, on the initiative of the Group of Five, which only existed for a year, he exhibited in Poland and abroad with his friends, notably Witold Wojtkiewicz.
+He visited Paris for the first time in 1899.
+In 1906, he studied painting for a year at the Bezalel School of Fine Arts in Jerusalem.
+Back in Paris, he married a young doctor.
+She was erudite, had a passion for Jewish culture, and participated in the artistic life in Montparnasse.
+Gottlieb became friends with Pascin, Diego Rivera, André Salmon, Mela Muter, and Elie Nadelman.
+He was renowned for his portraits, had his friends pose for him, and was commissioned to produce works, notably by Dr Gustave Bohn and Henri Bergson.
+He often visited Poland where he took part in the Formists’ group and in the Rhythm movement.